Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Introduction

-Recognizing Bangladesh's linguistic diversity, we have chosen to concentrate on translating the Bangla language from five distinct regional dialects found in the Chittagong, Noakhali, Sylhet, Barishal, and Mymensingh regions.
+Recognizing Bangladesh's linguistic diversity, we have chosen to concentrate on translating the Bengali language from five distinct regional dialects found in the Chittagong, Noakhali, Sylhet, Barishal, and Mymensingh regions.
 For example, when we translate the Chittagong regional dialect, {\bng``bUtidn phr etNNayaer ed{I}lam''} into Bengali, it becomes {\bng``Aenk idn pr etamaek edkhlam''}.
 Similarly, when we translate the Noakhali regional dialect, {\bng``emla idn Hr etamar edya Ha{I}lam''} into Bengali, it also turns into {\bng``Aenk idn pr etamaek edkhlam''}.
 Likewise, the Sylhet regional dialect, {\bng``bak/kaidn baed tumaer edkhlam''} is translated as {\bng``Aenk idn pr etamaek edkhlam''} in Bengali.
 These translations show how different regional dialects can be expressed in the Bengali language.
 These regions have been identified as the most significant contributors to the research due to the pronounced linguistic variations and communication challenges presented by their unique dialects.
 To the best of our knowledge, this is the first attempt to translate Bangla regional dialects into Bangla.
+In our research, we proposed the DialectBanglaT5 model to facilitate the translation of various regional dialects into standard Bangla.
+We compared its performance with baseline multilingual and Bangla-specific translation models, such as mT5 and BanglaT5.
+Additionally, we introduced another model, DialectBanglaBERT, designed to identify the specific regions associated with the text in our corpus.
+This model was evaluated against existing baseline text classification models, including BanglaBERT and mBERT.
+In essence, our work has made several noteworthy contributions, which can be summarized as follows: